Baratta Center Explores the Future of Regionalization, Global and Regional Industries, Trade, and Investment at GCC 2035 Conference

 Geopolitically, growing economic fragmentation and shifting power dynamics are complicating global trade.
 For the Gulf Cooperation Council (GCC), these trends present both challenges and opportunities.
 The region is advancing in economic diversification, industrialization, and is reducing reliance on hydrocarbons, positioning itself as a hub for sustainable development and technology-driven growth.

-GCC 2035 featured three roundtable panels and three keynotes, with participation from GCC ministers, global investors, and senior government officials.
+The GCC 2035, hosted on October 3, featured three roundtable panels and three keynotes, with participation from GCC ministers, global investors, and senior government officials.
 Discussions focused on economic diversification, trade, future industries, sustainable energy, and fostering an investment-friendly ecosystem.

 During the first keynote discussion, the Qatar Minister of Finance His Excellency Ali bin Ahmed Al Kuwari emphasized the GCC’s strengths, highlighting the region’s world-class infrastructure, abundant capital, and strategic leadership, which together position it well for harnessing emerging technologies like artificial intelligence (AI).
 Acknowledging the challenges posed by the pandemic, climate change, and regional conflicts, the minister noted the importance of strengthening partnerships within the GCC, which will be essential for overcoming obstacles in the coming decade.
 The GCC is focused on learning from each country’s national visions and strategies, fostering an environment that engages investors and maximizes the potential for unified regional and international growth.
 Beyond its borders, the GCC also aims to support broader regional stability and prosperity, underscored by the coordinated efforts of the GCC Secretariat.